-- The accrued amounts; - An amount equal to 150% of the sum of (i) Mr. Forgy's base salary paid in the prior calendar year plus (ii) his annual bonus earned for the previous fiscal year, payable over 18 months; - Immediate and full vesting of any unvested shares of restricted stock then held by Mr. Forgy; and - Payment or reimbursement of COBRA premiums for Mr. Forgy and his spouse until the earliest of for business of the type performed by the Company in the United States, or in any other location; or (iii) offer employment to any person employed by the Company, or entice any such person to leave employment with the Company.
+- The accrued amounts; - An amount equal to 150% of the sum of (i) Mr. Forgy's base salary paid in the prior calendar year plus (ii) his annual bonus earned for the previous fiscal year, payable over 18 months; - Immediate and full vesting of any unvested shares of restricted stock then held by Mr. Forgy; and - Payment or reimbursement of COBRA premiums for Mr. Forgy and his spouse until the earliest of (i) 18 months from the termination date; (ii) the date Mr. Forgy is no longer eligible for COBRA coverage; or (iii) the date he is eligible for substantially similar coverage from another employer or other source for business of the type performed by the Company in the United States, or in any other location; or (iii) offer employment to any person employed by the Company, or entice any such person to leave employment with the Company.
 The employment agreement also contains customary confidentiality and non-disparagement covenants.